 Dual-beam employs two alternatives of sounder waves to combine huge data and cover large areas.

 This technology mix high and low rate signal beams to show greater raw data for wide, medium, and low rate signals for providing fewer data and information about a wider area frequency.

 You can select two alternatives of beams to obtain information from both at one time.

 Chirp on a fish finder

 Chirp alleviated the compression of a high intense radar pulse, enabling the sounder to penetrate the deep beneath the ship with excellent efficiency.

 The chirp is different than the traditional sounder, where it provides multiple waves with different rate signals to help the angler to get more accurate and detailed images.

 What is the best fish finder frequency?

-  We must understand the fundamentals of how alternative frequencies function before we jump into the chirp’s capabilities and the different types of imaging.
+We must understand the fundamentals of the alternative frequencies function before we talk about the chirp’s capabilities and the different types of imaging.

 The transducer is positioned underneath the water and produces high frequencies of ultrasonic waves downwards.